Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-However, there are still two flaws in the not missing at random assumption.
-First, it is not fit to implicit user-item interactions because implicit ones only record user's interactions with items without revealing overt preferences.
-This is the so-called positive-unlabeled problem \cite{hu2008collaborative, elkan2008learning, jannach2018recommending}.
-Second, the general strategy adopted by recommendation models built on the not missing at random assumption representing a user's negative preferences with equally allocated weights could eliminate the deviations in a user's negative preferences for different items in reality.
+In practice, there are still two flaws in the implementation of the not missing at random assumption.
+First, this assumption is not fit to implicit user-item interactions because implicit ones only record user's interactions with items without directly carrying user's preferences, which is the so-called positive-unlabeled problem \cite{hu2008collaborative, elkan2008learning, jannach2018recommending}.
+Second, the general strategy adopted by recommendation models built on the not missing at random assumption is to represent user's negative preferences by equally allocated weights, which could eliminate the deviations in user's negative preferences for different items in reality.
 In respect to the two flaws, for instance, Saito et al. \cite{saito2020unbiased} used a bias to distinguish user's affection degrees toward different items.
-He et al. \cite{he2016fast} proposed a negative weighting allocation strategy considering the popularity of a user's non-interacted items, in detail, by replacing the second term of the objective function of SVD with prior shown in Tab.~\ref{LMF-KNN} with $\sum_{(i,j) \in \mathcal{R}(i)^-} c_jE(\hat{r}_0, U_i V_j^T)$, where $c_j$ is the confidence of item $j$ to be non-interacted by users caused by a true negative preferences.
+In addition, by replacing the second term in the objective function of SVD with prior shown in Tab.~\ref{LMF-KNN} with $\sum_{(i,j) \in \mathcal{R}(i)^-} c_jE(\hat{r}_0, U_i V_j^T)$, where $c_j$ is the confidence of item $j$ to be non-interacted by users caused by a true negative preference, He et al. \cite{he2016fast} proposed a negative weighting allocation strategy considering the popularity of user's non-interacted items.